- Work With Us

-MADE-BY has created a Benchmark for Social Standards that grades key initiatives and standards that strive for better social in the supply chain.
+MADE-BY has created a Benchmark for Social Standards that grades key initiatives and standards that strive for better social conditions in the supply chain.

-The benchmark serves as the basis of measurement and scoring the Scorecards.
+The Benchmark serves as the basis of measurement and scoring the Scorecards.
 Due to the wide array of standards already in existence, MADE-BY has no intention of launching its own code of conduct, but has instead recognised and benchmarked six leading international standards used within the industry in order of what we consider to be most robust (from Class A to Class C).

 The six initiatives in MADE-BY’s Benchmark for Social Standards are: